 Many “rights” which nominally belong to “everyone” in bourgeois society mostly only belong to the rich, such as the right to start a newspaper, run for major political office, have any significant influence on politicians and the direction of society, etc. Even supposed rights such as the right to get a good education are actually restricted to a very small number of people, mostly the families of the rich.

-What rights should actually exist in a good society?
+What rights should actually exist in a good society—that is to say, in a classless society, where social classes no longer exist, and therefore no privileged class has greater rights than those of other classes?
 In general, these are simply the things which are in the beneficial interests of everyone, including rights to economic comfort (good housing, food, reasonable personal possessions, etc.), a good education, a healthy life, safety and security, and genuine personal freedoms, including most especially the freedoms to act and organize themselves and to collectively control the direction of society.
 All these are the rights that produce a happy and productive life for everyone.
 But it will take a social revolution to bring them about.

 See also: BOURGEOIS RIGHT, “NATURAL RIGHTS”